-Planning for new office space for the Sears, Roebuck Co. began in the late 1960s, when Sears was generating 1 percent of the annual value of all the goods and services produced in the nation, according to The Sears Tower by Craig and Katherine Doherty.
+Planning a new office space for the Sears, Roebuck Co. began in the late 1960s, when Sears was generating one percent of the annual value of all the goods and services produced in the nation, according to The Sears Tower by Craig and Katherine Doherty.
 A huge company needed a huge headquarters.
-The company figured it would need enough room for more than 13,000 Chicagoarea employees to meet its projected growth through the end of the century.
+The company figured it would need enough room for more than 13,000 Chicago-area employees to meet its projected growth through the end of the century.

-After interviewing many architects, Sears hired Skidmore, Owings & Merrill, the architecture firm that recently had completed Chicago's John Hancock Center.
-The team included Bruce Graham as lead architect and Fazlur Khan as structural engineer, a man later called the "Einstein of Structural Engineering."
+After interviewing many architects, Sears hired Skidmore, Owings & Merrill, the architecture firm that had recently completed Chicago's John Hancock Center.
+The team included Bruce Graham as lead architect and Fazlur Khan as structural engineer.
+Both men would become icons in their field, with Khan later hailed as the "Einstein of Structural Engineering"